Sheet masks. The breakthrough genre that made #masking a verb comes with its own set of challenges.

 This will super-charge the efficacy of the facial sheet mask, while also deep cleansing the skin, the latter being something that sheet masks rarely achieve (more on this in a bit).

 Pair a sheet face mask with an eye mask

 In a similar vein of multitasking, pop on an eye mask under your sheet mask.
-Not only will it cut your masking time by half, it will also super-charge your eye mask with some hefty hydration.
+Not only will it cut your masking time by half, it will also super-charge your eye mask with some hefty hydration and extra TLC.

 Don’t wash it off!

 Unless you have super acne-prone skin or have to head out of the house (that’s why I usually apply a sheet mask right before bedtime), don’t wash off the leftover essence after lifting away the sheet.